JangoSteve/websockets-demo/README.md

 ## Client Modules

-The idea of the app is that everyone who opens the page will be connected to the same websocket server.
-The websocket server simply provides the plumbing, via websockets, to enable clients to pass and receive messages to and from every other connected client.
+The idea of the app is that everyone who opens the page will be connected to the same WebSocket server.
+The WebSocket server simply provides the plumbing, via WebSockets, to enable clients to pass and receive messages to and from every other connected client.

 A message is an arbitrary JSON representation of some data.
 The only